Thank you to Culinary Collective for sponsoring this post!

 Then let’s get started!

-For our Paella Valencia we’re using hands-down THE best paella base you’ll find anywhere: Aneto.
-It’s an all-natural broth made in Barcelona from the freshest vegetables, meats, herbs and spices and slow-cooked to achieve a flavor that is simply unmatched.
+For our Paella Valencia we’re using hands-down THE best paella base you’ll find anywhere.
+It’s made by Aneto and it’s an all-natural broth made in Barcelona from the freshest vegetables, meats, herbs and spices and slow-cooked to achieve a flavor that is simply unmatched.
 No need to add saffron, it’s already in the broth.
 For more information about Aneto and what sets them apart, join us as we take a tour of their factory in Spain.

 Matiz’ paella rice is grown is Spain and the small grains perform particularly well for paella, yielding a perfect texture and consistency.

 Matiz’ roasted Piquillo peppers are hand-picked in northern Spain and produced without any chemicals.
 They’re slow-roasted over an open wood fire and have in incredibly rich and complex flavor.
 I found myself popping several in my mouth while laying them out on the paella.
 They are so good!